 About the United Sorghum Checkoff Program Board of Directors

-The United Sorghum Checkoff Program is led by a board of directors comprised of 13 U.S. sorghum farmers.
+The United Sorghum Checkoff Program is led by a board of directors composed of 13 U.S. sorghum farmers.

 The board makeup includes:

 - Five seats for the largest sorghum-producing state.

 - Three seats for the second-largest sorghum-producing state.

 - One seat for the third-largest sorghum-producing state.

 How does a farmer become a board member?